Take a Castle Tour on your Dublin Ireland Vacation

 When you tour the region on your Dublin Ireland vacation, you may visit Dublin City as well as the other four administrative sections including Fingal, Dun Laoghaire, Rathdown and South Dublin.

-Dublin is a thriving city that has expanded and improved over the past several years as the "Celtic Tiger" phenomenon spread through Ireland.
+Dublin is a thriving city that has expanded and improved over the past years.
+The "Celtic Tiger" phenomenon spread through Ireland to boost the economy.
+Difficult times followed and a new recovery is taking place.
 The development of the city's shopping areas and historic districts have made Dublin a popular tourist destination as well as a home to many new immigrants from all over the world.

 Some of the castles you may tour on your Dublin trip include: